It’s very important for beginners who just started playing lacrosse to learn how to throw a lacrosse ball effectively.

 Beginners often start with mastering the basics of a throw, after which they then work on their speed and accuracy.
 It takes a ton of exercise and daily practice to be able to learn how to throw a lacrosse ball effectively so do not be too hard on yourself if you do not get it right all at once.

-The best part is that daily practice will not only build up your hand speed, but it will also develop your muscle memory.
-Muscle memory would allow you to throw with more ease and help prevent muscle-related injuries which can be quite common among lacrosse players.
+The best part is that daily practice will not only build up your hand speed, but will also develop your muscle memory.
+Muscle memory would allow you to throw with more ease and help prevent muscle-related injuries which can be quite common among professional lacrosse players.